Gardenhouse

 GARDENHOUSE_SERVICES_default="display-manager"

-This tells Gardenhouse to add the service display-manager to the default runlevel during build.
+This tells Florist to add the service display-manager to the default runlevel during build.

 The GARDENHOUSE_SERVICES_<runlevel> variable contains a space seperated string of services to set to the runlevel.